kjzamora/ATM/README.md

 This is a console-based application simulating an ATM's' menu options.
 With this project, I had 3 main goals:

-- Create my first C# program and familiarize myself with the sytatx
+- Create my first C# program and familiarize myself with the syntax
 - Introduce myself to MySQL and the interactions between a program and an external database (locally hosted)
 - Attempt to properly implement and familiarize myself with the SOLID principles